 - Billing Practitioner.
 RPM services must initially be ordered by a physician or other QHCP.
 In all cases, practitioners must practice in accordance with applicable state law and scope of practice laws.

 - No Chronic Conditions Limitation.
-As stated above, although CPT codes 99453-99458 were initially described in the MPFS and CPT Code Manual as “Chronic Care Remote Physiologic Monitoring Services,” this language has since been adjusted to clarify that these services are not limited to patients suffering from chronic conditions.
-CMS finalized in 2020 that RPM services can be delivered to patients with acute conditions and beginning with the 2021 CPT Code Manual now describes these codes as “Remote Physiologic Monitoring Treatment Management Services.”
+As stated above, although CPT codes 99453–99458 and the new 99445/99470 were initially described in the MPFS and CPT Code Manual as “Chronic Care Remote Physiologic Monitoring Services,” this language has since been adjusted to clarify that these services are not limited to patients suffering from chronic conditions.
+CMS finalized in 2020 that RPM services can be delivered to patients with acute conditions, and beginning with the 2021 CPT Code Manual, these codes are described as “Remote Physiologic Monitoring Treatment Management Services.”
+The 2026 updates further support acute/episodic use via shorter thresholds.

 - However, the billing practitioner cannot count the same period of time for more than one code, and no time can be counted on a day when the billing practitioner reports an E/M service for the same beneficiary.

-- RPM and RTM CPT codes should not be billed for the same patient in the same month.
-The 2022 CPT Manual states that 98980 should not be reported in conjunction with 99457.
+- RPM and RTM CPT codes should not be billed for the same patient in the same month (per 2022 CPT Manual; 98980 not reported with 99457).

-- The CPT Code Manual states that CPT code 99457 cannot be reported in the same calendar month as CPT code 99091, but CMS stated in the 2021 MPFS that there may be instances where doing so is appropriate.
-Providers should use their best judgment in determining whether it is appropriate to bill CPT codes 99457 and 99091 in the same calendar month.
+- CPT code 99457/99470 cannot be reported in the same calendar month as CPT code 99091, but CMS stated in the 2021 MPFS that there may be instances where doing so is appropriate.
+Providers should use their best judgment.
+The new 99470 follows the same non-additive rules as 99457/99458 based on total monthly time.

-- Do not report either code when the time spent providing the respective services is included in the time spent for other RPM codes (e.g. 99457).
+- Do not report any code when the time spent providing the respective services is included in the time spent for other RPM codes (e.g., 99457).

-- CPT codes 99453 and 99454 may only be billed when there are at least 16 separate days of readings transmitted to the provider in the relevant 30-day period.
+- May only be billed when there are at least 2 separate days of readings transmitted to the provider in the relevant 30-day period (2026 update; previously 16 days).

-- Due to the possibility that many patients with COVID-19 may not need to be monitored for as many as 16 days, CMS has currently reduced this requirement to require only 2 or more days of monitoring only for patients with a suspected or confirmed case of COVID-19.
+- Due to the possibility that many patients with COVID-19 may not need to be monitored for as many as 16 days, CMS previously reduced this requirement to 2 or more days only for patients with a suspected or confirmed case of COVID-19; the 2026 threshold of 2 days applies more broadly.

 Remote Patient Monitoring (RPM) Billing Considerations